|

 Instructions

-- In a mixer with whisk attachment, beat the egg whites on high speed until foamy.
+• In a mixing bowl with an electric mixer with a whisk attachment, beat the egg whites and cream of tartar on high speed until foamy.

-- Add the cream of tartar and a pinch of salt and continue beating at high speed.
+• Add a pinch of salt and continue beating at high speed.

-- When the whites are opaque, with the mixer still running, begin adding the sugar, 1 tablespoon at a time.
+• When soft peaks have formed, with the mixer still running, begin adding the sugar, 1 tablespoon at a time.

-- Once all of the sugar is incorporated, add the vanilla and continue beating to stiff peaks.
+• Once all of the sugar is incorporated, add the vanilla extract or vanilla bean paste and continue beating to stiff peaks.

-- Check for stiff peaks by lifting the beater.
+• Check for stiff peaks by lifting the whisk.
 The peaks should be sturdy and glossy, standing on their own.

 Notes